sharetribe/flex-docs/src/docs/concepts-api-sdk/authentication-api/index.md

 updated: 2019-11-27
 category: concepts-api-sdk
 ingress:
-  Description of the Flex Authentication API and how the Marketplace API and Integration API applications use it
+  Description of the Sharetribe Authentication API and how the Marketplace API and Integration API applications use it
 published: true
 ---